jaymindesai/segment-aop/README.md

 # Segment AOP

-This is a minimalistic template project to demonstrate annotation based AOP using vanilla AspectJ.
+This template project is an attempt to demonstrate annotation based AOP in a minimalist way using vanilla AspectJ.
 It uses AspectJ runtime to weave the aspects in a post-compile fashion and doesn't require Spring or any other fat Java library.

 ## Basic Idea